AdnanHodzic/auto-cpufreq/README.md

 ### AUR package (Arch/Manjaro Linux)

 [AUR package is available](https://aur.archlinux.org/packages/auto-cpufreq-git/) for install.
-After which `auto-cpufreq` will be available as a binary and you need to enable the systemd service, i.e: `systemctl start auto-cpufreq`, reference [#91](https://github.com/AdnanHodzic/auto-cpufreq/issues/91)).
-Skip to [auto-cpufreq: Install - auto-cpufreq daemon](https://github.com/AdnanHodzic/auto-cpufreq#install---auto-cpufreq-daemon) for more information.
+After which `auto-cpufreq` will be available as a binary and you can refer to [auto-cpufreq modes and options](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-modes-and-options).

+**Please note:** If you want to install auto-cpufreq daemon, do not run `auto-cpufeq --install` otherwise you'll run into an issue: [#91](https://github.com/AdnanHodzic/auto-cpufreq/issues/91), [#96](https://github.com/AdnanHodzic/auto-cpufreq/issues/96).

+Instead run `systemctl start auto-cpufreq` to start the service.
+Run `systemctl status auto-cpufreq` to see the status of service, and `systemctl enable auto-cpufreq` for service to persist running accross reboots.

 ## How to run auto-cpufreq